phrenotype/qorm/docs/parts/joins.md

 If you insist you want to write joins, maybe for performance gains or whatever reason you have, then we have you covered.

-Keep in mind though, alot of problems solved by joins can be solved with model relationships or subqueries in filters (.exists, in and not_id).
+Keep in mind though, alot of problems solved by joins can be solved with model relationships or subqueries in filters (`.exists`, `in` and `not_in`).

 A way of introduction and summary, joins here are all about calling `Q\Orm\Handler::join()` and passing to it the Handler you with to join.
 Examples will explain this better.

 Another thing you need to know about is the `Q\Orm\Handler::as()` method.
 This method confers an alias on a Handler same way one would alias a table in sql.

 The `Q\Orm\Handler::join` method takes three parameters, all required.
-The first is field on the handler.The second is the handler you wish to join on, the last is the field on the handler (the previous parameter).
-Look below.
+The first is field on the handler.
+The second is the handler you wish to join on, the last is the field on the handler (the previous parameter).

 For left and right joins, simply use `Q\Orm\Handler::leftJoin` and `Q\Orm\Handler::rightJoin` respectively.
 The parameters remain the same.